barchart/cmdty-pricing-network/docs/content/Mintec.md

 ## CPN Mintec Data FAQ
 * Who is Mintec?
 * What data does Mintec offer via cmdty Pricing Network?
-* Are there risks in using the data?
 * What is the coverage?
 * How is the data delivered?
 * What is the frequency of the data?